-After the receipt of ethical approval, an information sheet was sent by a BYC employee to all the NHSEYF members inviting them to complete activity logs for a three-month period between October and December 2015.
-The NHSEYF members received monthly emails from the BYC employee inviting them to complete the activity log for that calendar month.
-Logs documenting activities undertaken as well as the length of time, location and cost were completed by nine members and returned to the research team.
+Following the receipt of ethical approval, an Information Sheet was sent by a BYC employee to all of the NHSEYF members inviting them to complete Activity Logs for a three month period (October-December 2015).
+The NHSEYF young people received monthly emails from the BYC employee inviting them to complete the Activity Log for that calendar month.
+Logs, documenting activities undertaken (as well as the length of time, location and cost) were completed by nine members and returned to the research team.

-Information about the interviews was also distributed by the same BYC employee to all members of the NHSEYF.
-A mutually convenient date, time and location for each interview was negotiated with the young people who wished to participate.
-Eight interviews took place between June and August 2016 and lasted for between 17 and 45 minutes.
-To maintain consistency, one research team member conducted all the interviews.
-Data analysis
+Information about the interviews was also distributed (by the same BYC employee) to all members of the NHSEYF; a mutually convenient date, time and location for each interview was negotiated with the young people who wished to participate.
+Eight interviews took place between June-August 2016 and lasted for between 17-45 minutes; in order to maintain consistency, one research team member conducted all of the interviews.
+The young people gave written consent for their interview and verbally agreed to it being recorded.